 What is a VO2max Measurement?

-VO2 max is defined as the maximum rate of oxygen consumption measured during incremental exercise.
+VO2 max is a measurement of the maximum rate of oxygen consumption measured during incremental exercise.
 This number, typically between 30-60 (though elite athletes often test between 70-80 or more), is measured in milliliters of oxygen per minute per kilogram of body weight (ml/min/kg).

 Let’s break that down in easier to understand terms: VO₂ max refers to the maximum amount of oxygen your body can take in and use during exercise.